 New Financings That Resulted in Savings

-Analysis of results and challenges: In each fiscal year shown all communities that borrowed funds through the Bond Bank are projected to be paying less debt service (realized savings) than they otherwise might have using other means of financing their project.
+Analysis of results and challenges: In each fiscal year shown, all communities that borrowed funds through the Alaska Municipal Bond Bank Authority are projected to be paying less debt service (realized savings) than they otherwise might have using other means of financing their project.

 |A4: Core Service - Safety for Alaskans|